mth/u-boot-odroid-m2/README.md

 enable both on-board and HDMI audio output.
 It likely also works with other Linux kernel versions, so you can upgrade your distribution kernels.

+[!WARNING]
+Avoid Linux 6.16-rc7 kernel as it crashes frequently on the Odroid-M2.

 Write it to SD card (replace sdXX with device corresponding to the SD card):

 	dd if=odroid-m2-rk3588s-uboot.img of=/dev/sdXX